RootBugs/kwen-mobile/docs/ARCHITECTURE.md

 Data flows unidirectionally through the application:

-1. User interaction triggers an action
+1. User interaction triggers an action  <!-- note: edge case -->
 2. Action is dispatched to the handler
 3. Handler processes and updates state
 4. UI reacts to state changes